ding-lab/CPTAC3_Splicing/README.md

 # CPTAC3 RNA-seq splicing/transcript pipeline

+version 1.2
+	Y2.b3 was run on version 1.1; currently updated to version 1.2 in version 1.2,  bam files are automatically remove once the analysis for a given sample is complete; output is not affected

 This pipeline finds all the transcripts (splice junctions) expressed in each sample.
-It run two sets of tools:
+It runs the following set of tools:

 - STAR + StringTie
-- MapSplice